Photo: Rhiannon Bryant

 11. Ha Long Bay, Vietnam

 Ha Long Bay in northeastern Vietnam is a well-known UNESCO World Heritage Listed Site, and is famous for its limestone karts and mountains that rise up from emerald waters, formed thousands of years ago.
-It’s one of the most beautiful and best places to visit in Vietnam.
+It’s one of the most beautiful places to visit in Vietnam.

 Ha Long Bay has hosted many film sets over the years, some of the most famous being Pan (2015) using the vast caves of Hang Son Doong with the underground rivers and reflecting pools which were perfect for bringing Neverland to real life; Kong: Skull Island (2017) and James Bond: Tomorrow Never Dies (1997).